trxe/notes-blog/content/language-sound-patterns/4_Vowels.md

 The [i e a o u] may not be the same as Jones' cardinal vowels.A

 -  If the vowel system is small/basic, the "space" each vowel occupies before they become indistinguishable is large
+-  Vowel height is the **most important** parameter in describing vowels
+   -  Vertical vowel systems typically only contrast 2 or 3 vowels
+    -  Height is the only parameter required to distinguish vowels in vowel system
+- In a typical 5 vowel system:
+  - [a] is usually produced quite centrally, but we don't need another position as usually no other vowel contrasts with it. (same height)
+  - vowels are **maximally distributed in the vowel space**

 ### Tense/Laxness

+- The definition tends to be fuzzy
-- Tense/lax in English or more extreme, Akan
+- Tense/lax in English
   - leave [liv] vs live [lɪv]
-- tense vowels are **higher/longer** than the lax
+  - tense vowels are **higher/longer** than the lax in English
+- BUT not in Akan
+  - tense and lax vowels are not contrasting in height
-- Advanced/retracted tongue root
+  - Instead, advanced/retracted tongue root
     - Forward --> tongue go up (which is why tense tends to be higher) and vice versa.
+- Typically foudn only in mid/high
+- Low vowels don't really have
+  - muscle tension raises the tongue body but body has to be lowered for low vowels.

 ### Rounding